Popeye Jones: Playing career

 After college, he was selected by the Houston Rockets in the second round (41st overall) of the 1992 NBA draft, but his rights were traded to the Dallas Mavericks for those of former University of Michigan center Eric Riley.
 After playing professionally in Europe for a season, he played for the Mavericks for three seasons until being traded to the Toronto Raptors for Riley's former Michigan Wolverines teammate, shooting guard Jimmy King.

-Jones also played with the Boston Celtics, Denver Nuggets, Washington Wizards and Golden State Warriors.
+In 1998, Jones, Kenny Anderson, and Žan Tabak were traded to the Boston Celtics for Roy Rogers, Dee Brown, Chauncey Billups, and John Thomas.
+The following year, Jones was traded with Ron Mercer and Dwayne Schintzius to the Denver Nuggets for Eric Washington, Danny Fortson and Eric Williams.
+During the 2000 offseason, Jones was traded with a 2002 second-round draft pick to the Washington Wizards for Tracy Murray.
 He had a second stint with the Mavericks during the 2002–03 season, but played in only 26 of 82 games.
+The following year, Jones was acquired alongside Nick Van Exel, Antoine Rigaudeau, Avery Johnson, and Evan Eschmeyer by the Golden State Warriors in a blockbuster trade for Danny Fortson, Antawn Jamison, Jiří Welsch and Chris Mills.
+This trade marked the second time Fortson and Jones were traded for each other.
+In 2004, the Warriors waived Jones, effectively ending his career.

 In a game on March 10, 1994, Jones collected 12 offensive rebounds without a single defensive rebound.
-The 12 offensive boards without recording a defensive rebound stands as an NBA record since at least 1983.
+The 12 offensive boards without recording a defensive rebound stands as an NBA record since the league started tracking the category in 1973–74.

 His best season was in 1995–96 with the Mavericks when he averaged 11.3 points and 10.8 rebounds per game while making 14 of 39 three-point attempts, after averaging 10.3 points and 10.6 rebounds the previous year.
 He holds NBA career per game averages of 7.0 points and 7.4 rebounds.
-He once secured 28 rebounds in a single game for the Mavericks in the 1995-96 season, still a team record.
+He once secured 28 rebounds in a single game for the Mavericks in the 1995–96 season, still a team record.